Rawnly/Bolt/README.md

 There are 2 ways

 1. Compile it yourself.
-2. Download latest release for your OS.
+2. Download [latest release](https://github.com/Rawnly/Bolt/releases/tag/) for your OS. ( Actually OSX only)

 ### Compiling
 Clone or download this repo and do the following.